aolde/helm/charts/bredbandskollen-prometheus-exporter/README.md

 $ helm install my-release -f values.yaml aolde/bredbandskollen-prometheus-exporter
 ```

-Create a `values.yaml` file customize the chart.
+Create a `values.yaml` file to customize the chart.

 ```yaml
 # example values.yaml - modify to your needs